approov/shipfast-api-protection/README.md

 can be hoisted out of the app and instead stored on an intermediate server between the app and the ShipFast backend server, the intermediate server acting as an API key proxy.
-The app would then access the proxy instead of the backend server through a single API key and using a unified API to reduce the attack surface.
+The app would then access the proxy instead of the backend server through a single API key and unified API to reduce the attack surface.
 This strategy is covered in more detail in another tutorial at https://github.com/approov/hands-on-api-proxy which I recommend checking out.